shiftan/simple_sagemaker/README.md

                         (default: None)

 I/O:
-  --bucket_name BUCKET_NAME, -b BUCKET_NAME
-                        S3 bucket name (a default one is used if not given).
-                        (default: None)
   --input_path INPUT_PATH [INPUT_PATH ...], -i INPUT_PATH [INPUT_PATH ...]
-                        INPUT: PATH [distribution] Local/s3 path for the input data.
+                        INPUT: PATH [DISTRIBUTION] [SUBDIR] Local/s3 path for the input data.
 If a local path is given, it will be synced to the task folder on the selected S3 bucket before launching the task. (default: None) --model_uri MODEL_URI
                         URI where a pre-trained model is stored, either locally or in S3.
 If specified, the estimator will